-This week is British Science Week, a time to celebrate STEM (that’s science, technology, engineering and maths).
+This week is British Science Week, a time to celebrate STEM (science, technology, engineering, and maths).

 Even if you don’t think of yourself as a scientist, you are surrounded by science all the time.
 The building you are in right now?
 Carefully designed using maths and physics to make sure the ceiling stays up.
 The food you eat?
 Grown using knowledge gained from centuries of biology and agricultural science.
 The smartphone in your pocket?
 One of the most incredible feats of technology that humans have produced.

 But don’t be daunted.
 Anyone can learn to think like a scientist.
-All you have to do is follow the scientific method: making a prediction, testing with an experiment, and analysing the results.
+All you have to do is follow the scientific method: make a prediction, test with an experiment, and analyse the results.
 What will you discover next?

 Read Our Stories